linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Cross-Sectional Factor-Based Models and Trading Strategies.md

 In the next step, we use the factor weights to determine the attractiveness of the stocks in our universe.
 We score each stock in the universe by multiplying the standardized values of the factors by the weights provided by the optimization of our factors.
 Stocks with high scores are deemed attractive and stocks with low scores are deemed unattractive.

 To evaluate how the model performs, we sort the scores of stocks into five equally weighted portfolios and evaluate the returns of these portfolios.
 Table 1(A) provides summary statistics of the returns for each portfolio.
-Note that there is a monotonic increasing relationship among the portfolios with portfolio 1 (q1) earning the highest return and portfolio 5 (q5) earn ing the lowest return.
+Note that there is a monotonic increasing relationship among the portfolios with portfolio 1 (q1) earning the highest return and portfolio 5 (q5) earning the lowest return.
 Over the entire period, the long-short portfolio (LS) that is long portfolio 1 and short portfolio 5 averages about  $1\%$  per month with a monthly Sharpe ratio of 0.33.
 Its return is statistically significant at the  $97.5\%$  level.

 Table 1 Summary of Model Results A. Summary Statistics of the Model Returns